iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 ### Bringing the Errors Together

 After downloading the available corrected labels from prior studies and analyzing them, we discovered that approximately 57.2% of the images in the validation set had been reviewed by multiple studies.
-Further examination revealed that only 33% of the entire validation set had identical labels across all the studies that reviewed the images.
+Further examination revealed that only 33% of the entire validation set has identical labels across all the studies.
 This finding reminds us that error-correction processes are not error-free.
 We analyzed the images with consistent labels, and for nearly 94% of them, the original labels were correct.
-The remaining 6% consisted of images where the original label was incorrect but had full agreement on the corrected label, as well as images that were either multi-labeled or ambiguous.
+The remaining 6% consists of ambiguous and multilabel images, as well as images where annotators fully agreed on a label different from the original.

 <details>
     <summary style="font-weight:800">Results Evaluation Note</summary>

 <div style="margin:15px 0px 0px 0;">
-It should be noted that for the <span style="font-weight:800">Label Errors<d-cite key="7"/></span> paper (see Previous Work in Detail), the .json file containing MTurk decisions was used and evaluated with a modification from the original methodology.
-Instead of using the majority consensus (3+ out of 5 workers), only decisions unanimously agreed upon by all 5 workers were considered.
+It should be noted that for the <span style="font-weight:800">Label Errors<d-cite key="7"/></span> paper (see Prior Work in Detail), the .json file containing MTurk decisions was used and evaluated with a modification from the original methodology.
+Instead of using the majority consensus (3+ out of 5 workers), only unanimous decisions of all 5 workers were considered.
 </div>
 </details>